HuyaGuru/uni-search/README.md

 ## This project couldnt be hosted as the api doesnt have a https equivalent/alternative.

 Despite that there could be a vercel link for this project but the university's list will never load on that site.
-It should be treated as teaser of the UI rather than a working prototype.
+It should be treated as a teaser of the UI rather than a working prototype.

 ## Available Scripts